admc/wd/README.md

-# WD.js -- A super light weight WebDriver/Selenium 2 client for node.js
+# WD.js -- A light weight WebDriver/Se2 client for node.js

 ## Update node to latest